kataklinger/forque/README.md

 ## Requirements

 Forque library is C++20 library that requires support for coroutines and concepts.
-Currently it is only working with Microsoft Visual C++ 14 compiler.

 ## Documentation